ThomasWunderlich/test/README.md

 If you point your web browser to http://repohost/rhel-6-server-rpms/Packages, you should see all of your packages.

 Use RedHat’s management portal to add this same server to RedHat’s “Optional packages” channel.
-For my example, I also installed the EPEL repository to my yum environment  (reference: https://fedoraproject.org/wiki/EPEL).
+For my example, I also installed the [EPEL](https://fedoraproject.org/wiki/EPEL) repository to my yum environment.

 With the server now ‘subscribed’ to more stuff (RedHat’s optional channel and EPEL), a subsequent reposync command like performed above now generates the following: